CAMeL-Lab/gender-reinflection/README.md

 This repo contains code to reproduce the results in our paper [Gender-Aware Reinflection using Linguistically Enhanced Neural Models](blabla)

 ## Requirements:
 The code was written for python>=3.6 and pytorch 1.3, although newer versions of pytorch might work just fine.
 You will need a few additional packages.
-Here's how you can set up the environment using conda (assuming you have conda installed):
+Here's how you can set up the environment using conda (assuming you have conda and cuda installed):

 ```bash
 git clone https://github.com/balhafni/gender-reinflection.git